AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-04-seo-blogging-tips.md

 Your next best bet is to use either a free or paid keyword research tool to glean keyword volume and cost-per-click (CPC) data as a rough estimate of a keyword's value and competitiveness.

+{% aside %}
-> CPC is the average amount of money that marketers pay to rank their content for a particular keyword via Google Ads.
+  CPC is the average amount of money that marketers pay to rank their content for a particular keyword via Google Ads.
 The higher the CPC for a keyword, the more likely it is that it's viewed as a valuable source of traffic among your competitors.
+{% endaside %}

 Back when it was free, [Keywords Everywhere](https://keywordseverywhere.com/) did wonders for me and was an excellent source of keyword data.
 Unfortunately, it's now a paid-only tool.